Our 2021 Virtual Kimono Exhibition in conjunction with Anime Expo is viewable both at this link and at our Youtube page.

 Men’s Formal Kimono and Kataginu Kamishimo

 Samurai were upper class members of society, and thus had a dress code that indicated their rank.
-Kimono incorporated kamon, or family crests, along the back of sleeves, the back of the neck, and the front of the kimono on either side of the collar.
+Kimono could incorporate kamon, or family crests, along the back of sleeves, the back of the neck, and the front of the kimono on either side of the collar.
+Alternatively, samurai sometimes wore kimono dyed or woven with a band of color across the torso, usually a lighter color than the rest of the kimono.
 When in public, it was required of samurai to wear hakama over their kimono—a wide, pleated, pants-like garment.
 Hakama are knotted around the body utilizing two sets of long ties, and must be worn with a kimono underneath, lest the long, triangular opening on each side of the body reveal the side of the thigh.

 Over time, the hitatare kamishimo was sometimes replaced with the kataginu kamishimo.
 Toward the end of the Edo period, the kataginu could be replaced with a haori jacket.
 The kataginu was a sleeveless, boned vest-like garment with kamon on the back in the center and on either side of the front.
 The width of the kataginu implied the importance of the man wearing it; in woodblock prints, famous shogun were typically depicted with very wide kataginu, providing a simple visual clue as to which character was most crucial to each scene.

 Kataginu Kamishimo set (Kataginu and Hakama) circa Showa Period (1926-1989); rayon or synthetic.